 - Of farmers, local communities and the vulnerable.
 Avoid paths through farmyards and gardens – don’t linger if you use them

-- To our rangers and staff – they are here to look after Dartmoor and those living, working and visiting
+- Towards National Park rangers and staff – they are here to look after Dartmoor and those living, working and visiting

 Public Rights of Way